corelight/ecs-dashboards/README.md

 # ecs-dashboards
 The ECS Dashboard has been tested to work in Elastic 7.8 and above.
-To install goto saved objects and load the njson file by default it for default space and index of ecs-corelight*, if you index is different you will need to update thaat.
+To install goto saved objects and load the ndjson file.
+By default the index pattern is `ecs-corelight*`, if your index is different than you will need to replace that pattern with your index pattern.